-Vinegret is a classic Russian Salad made from beets, popular in Russian, Ukraine and all over Eastern Europe.
+Vinegret is a tasty potato salad made from beets, popular in Russian, Ukraine and all over Eastern Europe.
 If you've ever been to a Russian/Ukrainian party, holiday celebration or wedding, or New Years Party, you've probably had Vinegret (Винегрет)!

 Vinaigrette vs Vinegret

 Don't confuse this Vinegret with the French version, which is a salad dressing.
 The vinaigrette which most people think of is a mixture of oil and something acidic like vinegar.
 The Russian Vinegret is a hearty salad made from root vegetables, served as a side dish, an appetizer or zakuski, or you can eat it on it's own.
 Sometimes it's called Russian Vinaigrette, which can be confusing!

 Pickled Cabbage or Sauerkraut?

 This is based on my sister-in-law Natasha's Vinegret Recipe.
 I don't like all different varieties of Vinegrets out there.
 I've had versions with kidney beans, some add peas, and others add mustard.
 I've always love her recipe and finally decided to figure out the secret.
 It was her homemade pickled cabbage.